jonathanandrewsuk/cradl/docs/migration.md

 # Migration

-* The mico serviced based API (V2) should be backwards compatible to each of the endpoints currently served from the monolith (V1).
-* The V1 endpoints will he kept active as the V2 microservices are developed
-* This means that as V2 endpoints are deployed existing customers are able to switch API versions in their staging environments and perform testing to confirm that all functionality has been replicated.
-* Within each existing application the client will be able to switch one endpoint at a time.
-For example: They may start by switching to the V2 “Users” endpoint and keeping all other endpoints pointing at V1 apis.
+The V2 system will re-create all functionality in the V1 system and they will be run in parallel during the migration period.
+This means that we will be able to create a V2 front end experience that sits on top of our newly deployed V2 backend.

+As the V2 system will be component based both front & back, each client will be able to migrate the user experience piece by piece, **avoiding a big switchover event in favor of a gradual transition**.
+If there are any issues we will be able to quickly rollback to the V1 system.

+Only when the V1 system has been unused for sometime will it be retired.